 -

-Eurostar bookings usually open 6 months before departure, but reservations for most other European trains only open 3 or 4 months ahead.
-I strongly recommend waiting until onward bookings open so you can confirm onward train times before committing to a non-refundable Eurostar ticket.
-Timings for onward trains can sometimes change on specific dates because of engineering work.
+Eurostar bookings open up to 11 months before departure, but bookings for most other European trains only open 3-6 months ahead.
+I recommend waiting until onward bookings open so you can confirm onward train times before committing to a non-refundable Eurostar ticket.
+Timings for onward trains can sometimes change because of engineering work.

 -